yur25/Winter-2025-Exams/README.md

 ## Alternatives

-- Open-source contribution
+- Open-source contribution: contact me please
-- Conference talk or seminar participation
+- Conference talk or seminar participation: contact me please
-- Pet-projects, commercial projects
+- For those who want technical interview:
+  - Write your request in our telegram group ASAP and I'll schedule call
+- For those who have projects instead of this exams tasks:
-- Practical programming experience in products
+  - Pet-projects, commercial projects, practical programming experience in products
+  - You need to create screencast video presentation of codebase and project functionality: 15-30 minutes length
+  - Upload it to Youtube, Google disk or other hosting with video support and add link to this video in your project repository
 - Articles
 - MDN contribution